pkardas/notes/books/code-complete.md

 appraisals.
 Group should be focused on identifying defects.
 Goal of this meeting is not to explore alternatives ar debate who is right and who is wrong.

 > NASA's Software Engineering Laboratory found that code reading detected about 3.3 defects per hour of effort.
+Testing
-Testing detected 1.8 errors per hour.
+> detected 1.8 errors per hour.

 ## Chapter 22: Developer Testing

 > You must hope to find errors in your code.
-Such hope might seem like an unnatural act, but you should hope that it's you who who finds the errors and not someone else.
+Such hope might seem like an unnatural act, but you should hope that it's
+> you who finds the errors and not someone else.

 Why TDD:

 - same effort to write test cases before and after
-- you detect defects earlier and you can correct them more easily
+- you detect defects earlier, and you can correct them more easily
-- forces you to think a little bit about the requirements and design before writing code
+- forces you to think a little about the requirements and design before writing code
 - exposes requirements problems sooner

 Developers tend to write *clean tests* rather than test for all the ways code breaks.
 Developer's testing isn't